-Work authorized by this Regional General Permit 8 is limited to the discharge of dredged and/or fill material into waters of the United States (U.S.), including wetlands, and work in, or affecting navigable waters of the U.S., associated with the construction, operation, modification and/or maintenance of boat ramps, minor structures and facilities, and associated dredging.
+Work authorized by this Regional General Permit 8 is limited to the discharge of dredged and/or fill material into waters of the United States (U.S.), including wetlands, and work in, or affecting navigable waters of the U.S., associated with the construction, operation, modification and/or maintenance of boat ramps, minor structures and facilities, associated dredging, and necessary bank stabilization.
 Expansion of existing facilities is included provided they were not previously approved under this general permit and exceed overall limits.
 Activities that may be authorized by this RGP include, but are not limited to: